lostapple9/EG_swe_intern/README.md

 coaching staff) aren’t tech-savvy enough to run code themselves.
 Propose a solution to your product manager that:

-a. could allow our coaching staff to request or acquire the output themselves
+a. could allow our coaching staff to request or acquire the output themselves.

-we could made it a scrip py file and run it in cmd with inputs from the staff, or staff can learn to run colab
+  We could made it a scrip py file and run it in cmd with inputs from the staff, or the staff can learn to run them on colab.

-b. takes less than 1 weeks worth of work to implement
+b. takes less than 1 weeks worth of work to implement.

   We just need to add a user py file with import from the ProcessGameState py file.